mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 ## Step 3: Going from "Hello World!" to "Hello"

 We now have a starting point in our quest to find the origin of the "H" character in the `#example` div.

-The `__elOrigin` object above is the first step in our journey to the "Hello" back to the string declaration.
+The `__innerHTMLOrigin` object above will be the first step in on this journey back to the "Hello" string declaration.

-The `__elOrigin` object keeps track of the value that was assigned.
+The `__innerHTMLOrigin` object keeps track of the HTML that was assigned.
 It's actually an array of `inputValues` - we'll see why later.

-Unfortunately, the assigned value is a plain string that doesn't contain any metadata telling us where the string comes from.
+Unfortunately, the assigned value is a plain string that doesn't contain any metadata telling us where the string came from.
 Let's change that!

 This is a bit trickier than tracking the HTML assignments.
 We could try overriding the constructor of the `String` object, but unfortunately that constructor is only called when we explicitly run `new String("abc")`.

-To capture a call stack when the string is created we need to make changes to the source code before it's run.
+To capture a call stack when the string is created we need to make changes to the source code before running it.

 ### Writing a Babel plugin that turns native string operations into function calls

-Babel is usually used to compile ES 2015 code into ES5 code, but you can also write your own Babel plugins that contain your own code transformation rules.
+Babel is usually used to compile ES 2015 code into ES5 code, but you can also write your own Babel plugins that contain custom code transformation rules.

 Strings aren't objects, so you can't store metadata on them.
 Therefore, instead of creating a string literal we want to wrap each string in an object.

-So, instead of running the original code:
+Rather than running the original code:

 {% highlight javascript %}
 var greeting = "Hello"